 Lifestyle Changes to Manage Allergic Rhinitis

-In your home, dust mites may cause you problems.
-They are mainly found in bedding, curtains, and carpeting.
+Dust mites are a common problem at home.
+They are mainly found in bedding, curtains, and carpet.

 To control dust mites:

 Animal fur doesn't cause allergies.
-There's a protein in their saliva, urine, and flakes of skin.
-If you have problems because of pets, you can:
+It is a protein found in their saliva, urine, and flakes of skin.
+Steps that may help: